ceramicnetwork/.github/.github/ISSUE_TEMPLATE/bounty.md

 name: Bounty
 about: For issues funded with bounties to be completed by community
 title: __ [Bounty]
-labels: good first issue, bounty
+labels: bounty, good first issue
 assignees: ''

 ---